OSH Answers Fact Sheets

 - ACGIH A2 (Suspected human carcinogen)

-These products are included in the WHMIS category D2: Class D - Poisonous and Infectious materials - Division 2: Materials Causing Other Toxic Effects.
-The symbol used on the products is the stylized "T".
+Products classified for carcinogenicity are included in the WHMIS 1988 category D2: Class D - Poisonous and Infectious materials - Division 2: Materials Causing Other Toxic Effects.
+The symbol used for this hazard class is the stylized "T".

 Is it possible to work safely with a carcinogen?